top of page

 A "Finish" is applied to wood to protect it.
 There are many types of wood finish - some more natural, which bring out the best of the wood, some which are rather synthetic.

-Having used many over 14+ years, I now stick to mainly 3, from Hampshire Sheen (a reputable UK supplier), who state finishes are “food contact safe”.
+Having used many over 14+ years, from mid 2025 I now use Treatex Hardwax Oil (a reputable UK supplier) for all items (unless stated otherwise), who state finishes are “food safe”.

 Note: items not designed for storage or serving of liquids.
 None of my items are toys, even if the finish is rated as toy safe.
 Whilst a finish may be safe, some woods are toxic, reapply finish if wood becomes visible.